sudecakmak/Mobile-Programming/README.md

   <img src="https://user-images.githubusercontent.com/102357822/205444654-fe1d0d57-03cd-4d31-80d4-34a4e0e70b11.png"/>
 </p>

-# Listview with Class App
+# Listview with Classes App
 New java classes are created.
 These classes are used to create a contact list.
 A contact list is created by entering name, age and gender information.
 There are add, delete and edit buttons.

 ![Screenshot 2022-12-03 204419](https://user-images.githubusercontent.com/102357822/205455024-344c3568-a67f-4bfc-9baa-72d91d707990.png)